 Long and narrow versus short and broad bird wings.

 Birds with narrow and long wings (long wingspans) typically do little flapping while flying.
-These wings are ideal for soaring for long periods of time but are dependent on wind currents.
+Long and narrow wings are ideal for soaring for long periods of time but are dependent on wind currents.
 A typical example of birds with narrow wings and long wingspans are albatrosses, petrels, and many other seabirds.

 At the other end of the spectrum are elliptical and short wings (short wingspans).
 These types of wings allow birds to perform fast takeoffs and pick up speed in short distances.
 Birds with short wingspans are particularly good at sorting obstacles such as branches inside wooded areas.
 A typical example of a bird with a short wingspan is a Cooper’s Hawk.

 The bald eagle’s wing type falls roughly on the upper half of the long and short wing spectrum.
 America’s National bird has long and broad wings that provide the ability to soar and glide with an active flight that includes flapping its wings.
-These types of wings are good to sort obstacles at low densities.
+These types of wings are good for sorting obstacles at low densities.
 Hawks also have these types of wings.

 Female bald eagles have longer wingspans than males.

-In most birds, males are larger than females, but the female is larger than the males among birds of prey.
+In most birds, males are larger than females, but in most birds of prey is the opposite.
 The female bald eagle is larger and has a longer wingspan than the male.